Kotor

 Since the early 2000s Kotor has seen an increase in tourists, many of them coming by cruise ship.
-Visitors are attracted by the natural environment of the Gulf of Kotor and by the old town of Kotor.
+Visitors are attracted to the natural environment of the Bay of Kotor and the old town of Kotor.
 Kotor is part of the World Heritage Site dubbed the Natural and Culturo-Historical Region of Kotor.

 The fortified city of Kotor was also included in UNESCO's World Heritage Site list as part of Venetian Works of Defence between 16th and 17th centuries: Stato da Terra – western Stato da Mar in 2017.

 History

 Early history

 Once populated by the Illyrians, the exact time of foundation of the first settlement is not known.
 According to some sources, the oldest settled area dates two millennia back.